UoW-ATM/Mercury/docs/Programmatic use.rst

     results, results_seq = mercury.run(scenarios=scenarios,
                                           case_studies=case_studies)

-will run case study 0 and and -1 from scenario -1, both included in the default input folder (``../input``).
+will run case study 0 and and -1 from scenario -1.

 Just like the CLI, one can fix or iterate over any argument included in the Mercury config file or the scenario/case study config file, with a slightly different interface than the CLI: